Frequently Asked Questions

 Will the Dunton Hills Garden Village development just contribute to urban sprawl?

 The proposals for a garden village at Dunton would constitute a new standalone village settlement.
-There are proposals in the Basildon Draft Local Plan to build up to the Borough boundary which will need to be taken into consideration.
+There are proposals in the Basildon Draft Local Plan to develop areas near to the Borough boundary which will need to be taken into consideration.

 How long would the proposed development at Dunton take to materialise?

 With a proposal of this size it could take a number of years for development to begin.
-However, it is anticipated that the entire site could be delivered within the plan period by 2033.
+However, it is anticipated that at least 2,700 homes can be delivered within the plan period by 2033, with the remainder being delivered in the next plan period.

 Why can't all of the housing be proposed in Dunton Hills Garden Village?

-The Council is planning for 7,600 new homes over the plan period (2013-2033).
-Dunton Hills Garden Village has an identified capacity of 4,000 homes with approximately 2,500 to 3,500 to be delivered in the plan period.
+The Council is planning for 7,700 new homes over the plan period (2013-2033).
+Dunton Hills Garden Village has an identified capacity of around 4,000 homes with a minimum of 2,700 to be delivered in the plan period.
 Whilst this represents a large proportion of the identified need there is still a requirement to ensure the housing needs across the whole Borough is addressed by identifying suitable allocations within or adjoining existing settlements.

 WHAT HAPPENS NEXT?